-Note: Regional competitions may be held in pool venues with different environmental conditions than those listed here.
+Note: EXPLORER companies attending regional competitions should note that regionals may be held in pool venues with different environmental conditions than those listed here.
 If you are unfamiliar with the regional pool, contact the regional coordinator in your area.

 3.1.3 Service Requirement